 If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you profess your faith and are saved.
 Romans 10:9-10 NIV

-You may continue with the Testimony Tour here by visiting Lori Schumaker at Searching for Moments tomorrow, March 21st 2017.
+You may continue with the Testimony Tour here by visiting Lori Schumaker at Searching for Moments.

-You can also visit the rest of the Tour by visiting the links below!
+To visit the rest of the Tour, click the links below!